tfhe/tfhe/README.md

 | Key-Switching key     | `630`	  | `2^{-15}` | `128`     |
 | Bootstrapping key     | `1024`  | `2^{-25}` | `130`	  |

+With these parameteres, the gate bootstrapping runs in about `10-20 ms`, depending on the machine.
+As instance, it takes about `13 ms` on a MACHINE SPECS.

 Our security estimates are made by using the [<span>LWE estimator</span>](https://bitbucket.org/malb/lwe-estimator/src/master/){:target="_blank"}.
 The estimates can change according to the new attacks proposed in the litterature and the updates of the estimator itself.
 If you want to use safe parameters on the library, please double check the estimates and update the code with the new parameters.